 Engaging Crowds is led by The National Archives, with the Zooniverse team at the University of Oxford, Royal Botanic Gardens Edinburgh, and National Maritime Museum.
 All partners have significant experience of conducting citizen research projects, not least using Zooniverse, a free, open source platform with more than 1.9 million volunteers worldwide.
 Engaging Crowds aims to promote open discovery and research, inter-disciplinary working across sectors and equality, diversity and inclusion.

-Volunteer recruitment will begin soon.
-For more information, subscribe to our Research newsletter by emailing us.
+For more information about our projects, subscribe to our Research newsletter by emailing us.